 Investors should be seeking no capital guarantee and be able to bear losses up to their full investment.

-The Fund seeks to increase capital and has a neutral stance on income growth over a long time period.
+The Fund seeks to increase capital and grow income over a long time period.

 Please refer to the latest EMT or KIID for the Synthetic Risk Reward Indicator (SRRI).